This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Stress can even be a factor for some dogs.

-A dog not eating or drinking out of the blue is always a good reason to consult your vet.
+If your dog is not eating or drinking as they normally do, it’s a good idea to call your vet.

-Keep tabs on whether they’re spoiling their appetite by getting extra treats around the house.
-If this is the case, try being stricter by offering only their core meal and feeding as directed by the guidelines on the bag.
-Treats shouldn’t make up more than 10% of their total daily calorie intake.
-Eventually they will develop a stronger appetite for their core diet.
+Keep tabs on whether or not your pup is spoiling their appetite by getting extra treats around the house.
+If this is the case, try being stricter by offering only their core meal and feeding them as directed by the guidelines on the bag.
+Treats shouldn’t make up more than 10% of your dog’s diet — the other 90% should come from a well-balanced dog food.
+Trust us, if you cut back on the treats and table scraps, your pup will eventually develop a stronger appetite for their core diet.

 Is Your Dog Stressed?

-Getting belly rubs and being a good pup doesn’t seem like a hard job, but the truth is our dogs get stressed, anxious, and scared, too!
+Getting belly rubs and being a good pup doesn’t seem like a hard job — but the truth is our dogs get stressed, anxious, and scared sometimes, just like we do.
 When that happens, it could affect their desire to eat.

 Dogs love routine and knowing what’s next, so when things disrupt this pattern, they might have a hard time adjusting.
 Even changes that seem small to us can be stressful for dogs, like:

-• Environmental changes, such as being in a new space, having new people or animals in the home,
+• Environmental changes, such as being in a new space or having new people or animals in the home.

 • Loud noises, like construction, fireworks, thunderstorms, or children playing.